By Jessica Wohl

 "He's basically the retail Steve Jobs," she said.

-However, Costco shoppers have to go elsewhere for any of Apple Inc's
+However, Costco shoppers have to go elsewhere for any of Apple Inc's <AAPL.O> iPads, iPhones or other gadgets.
+Sam's Club is the exclusive warehouse chain for Apple products.

 Like Jobs, who famously earned $1 a year, Sinegal has kept his own salary constant for years and relied on stock holdings in the company to increase his net worth.